 -

-Check the brake pads.
-If they're very worn or hard, it's time to replace them.
+Check the shoes.
+If they are very worn or hardened, it is time to replace them.

 -